ChristianGappGit/MC_MMD/tasks/README.md

 we additionally provide the computation method in the Interpretability folder, together with some explanations.

+Feel free to use the files in Interpretability for your own projects (analogously to the projects).

 ## BRSET
 2D opthalmological color fundus images / tabular data (patient information) classification of diseases